 It’s not the inky-scary dark of the Chilean Atacama or the Rockies, but Hopewell Observatory is mostly surrounded by nature preserves maintained by the Bull Run Mountain Conservancy and other such agencies.
 Also, our Prince William and Fauquier neighbors and officials have done a pretty good job of insisting on smart lighting in the new developments around Haymarket and Gainesville, which benefits everybody.
 So, while there is a pretty bright eastern horizon because of DC and its VA suburbs, we can still see the Milky Way whenever it’s clear and moonless.

-This will be the official night of New Moon for October 2016.
-Venus and Saturn will be setting soon after the Sun, which will set at 6:12 pm with real darkness (and the end of all twilight) holding off for about another hour.
-The sun will rise at about 7:36 the next morning.
-Mars will be low in the south-west at sunset, and Jupiter will rise shortly before dawn.
+Venus will be setting soon after the Sun, which will set at 8:07 pm with real darkness (and the end of all twilight) holding off for about another hour.
+The sun will rise at about 6:07 the next morning.
+Jupiter, Mars, and Saturn will all be visible as well, but not Mercury.

-We should also be able to track down and examine many, many deep-sky objects, including the famous Andromeda galaxy and the Orion nebula.
+We should also be able to track down and examine many, many deep-sky objects.

 You can find detailed directions and a map to the observatory below:

 DIRECTIONS TO HOPEWELL OBSERVATORY: